 Day 9: Foum Zguid - Aït-Ben-Haddou

-The landscape is changing: palm oases, small settlements, Berber villages.
-In the late afternoon, we reach Aït-Ben-Haddou, one of the most famous film sets in the world.
+The landscape changes: palm oases, small settlements, Berber villages.
+In the late afternoon we reach Aït-Ben-Haddou, one of the most famous film sets in the world.

-After sunset, when the tour buses have left, the clay fortress belongs to the few who remain.
+After sunset, when the tour buses are gone, the mud fortress belongs to the few who remain.

 Stage: approx. 100 km, gravel & asphalt